 Miss Representation exposes how the media's limiting portrayal of women and girls contributes to their underrepresentation in positions of power and influence.
 The film includes stories from teenage girls and provocative interviews with politicians, journalists, entertainers, activists, and academics like Lisa Ling, Nancy Pelosi, Condoleezza Rice, Katie Couric, Rachel Maddow, Rosario Dawson, Jackson Katz, Jean Kilbourne, and Gloria Steinem.

-Ellevate Network will be holding screenings of the film in Austin, Boston, Boulder, Charleston, Charlotte, Chicago, Cincinnati, Dallas, Denver, Fairfield/ Westchester, Houston, Los Angeles, London, Long Island, Madison, Miami, Nashville, NC Triangle, Northern New Jersey, NYC, Orange County, Phoenix, Pittsburgh, Puerto Rico, San Diego, San Francisco, Seattle, Twin Cities, and Washington, DC.
+Ellevate Network will be holding screenings of the film in Atlanta, Austin, Boston, Boulder, Charleston, Charlotte, Chicago, Cincinnati, Dallas, Denver, Fairfield/ Westchester, Houston, Los Angeles, London, Long Island, Madison, Miami, Nashville, NC Triangle, Northern New Jersey, NYC, Orange County, Phoenix, Pittsburgh, Puerto Rico, San Diego, San Francisco, Seattle, Twin Cities, and Washington, DC.

 Ellevate Network CEO Kristy Wallace said, "We're so thrilled to host 30 screenings of this outstanding documentary.
 We think it's important to talk more openly about the issues we face in the media representing women: only when we face the truth can we really start working towards positive change.
 We're honored to celebrate Women's History Month and International Women's Day by screening Miss Representation in our global chapters."

 "For too long the media has sold a single story about women that focuses on our sexuality at the expense of our leadership." said Cristina Escobar, director of communications at The Representation Project.
 "This Women's History Month and International Women's Day, we are honored to partner with Ellevate Network to raise awareness of this problem and engage with their wide network to generate solutions."